A toast to the roast.

 For the Breadcrumbs and to Finish

-- While the beans are roasting, melt the butter in a small skillet over medium heat.
+- While the green beans are roasting, melt the butter in a small skillet over medium heat.
 Add the shallot and breadcrumbs and stir to coat with butter.
 Toast, stirring frequently, until medium-brown.
 Remove from heat.

 - Place the green beans on a serving platter.
 Top generously with the breadcrumbs and lemon zest.
 Garnish with the rest of the lemon wedges.
 Serve warm.